Document Type : Research Article

 Abstract

-Design/Methodology/Approach: The current research is applied in terms of purpose and developmental in terms of its method, which was done in a mixed (qualitative-quantitative) way.
-In the qualitative part (meta- analysis), the research population is made up of all the studies conducted in this field, which were selected using the criterion-oriented purposeful sampling method.
-In this regard, after searching in scientific databases, 89 related studies were extracted and by examining them, the concept of moral courage and its antecedents and consequences were identified.
-Then, using Shannon's entropy method, weighting and ranking of indicators was done.
-The statistical population of a small part includes insurance staffs.
+Design/ methodology/ approach: The current research is applied in terms of purpose and developmental in terms of its method, which was done in a mixed (qualitative-quantitative) way.
+In the qualitative part (meta-analysis), the research population is made up of all the studies conducted in this field, which were selected using the criterion-oriented purposeful sampling method.
+In this regard, after searching in scientific databases, 89 related studies were extracted, and by examining them, the concept of moral courage and its antecedents and consequences were identified.
+Then, using Shannon's entropy method, the weighting and ranking of indicators were done.
+The statistical population of a small part includes insurance staff.

 Practical Consequences: Moral courage in the organization is influenced by various factors and has many consequences.
-Therefore, these factors and consequences should be identified and taken into consideration.
-The results of the present research can significantly help managers and employees of organizations to increase moral courage and improve organizational health.
+Therefore, these factors and consequences should be identified and considered.
+The results of the present research can significantly help managers and employees increase moral courage and improve organizational health.

-Innovation or Value of the Article: Many researches have been done in the field of moral courage; In most of the conducted researches, the concept of moral courage in organizations has been discussed in the form of correlation and it shows what factors affect it and strengthen or weaken it in the organization, For example, individual features like gender(Tkachenko et al., 2018 ; Detert & Bruno, 2017), and what factors are affected by it, and in other words, what are its consequences and results; For example, increasing prosperity (Santisi et al., 2020).
-In various researches, factors affecting the formation of moral courage and its consequences have been mentioned in a scattered ways.
-Considering the importance of this issue and the important role that it has in the organizations, in this article, an attempt is made to conceptualize moral courage and identify and categorize its antecedents and consequences through a systematic and comprehensive review of previous researches.
-So Achieving a comprehensive model about Concept, antecedents and consequences of moral courage with meta-analysis method as a model for other researches, is value of the article.
+Innovation or value of the Article: Many researches have been done in the field of moral courage; In most of the conducted researches, the concept of moral courage in organizations has been discussed in the form of correlation and it shows what factors affect it and strengthen or weaken it in the organization, For example, individual features like gender, and what factors are affected by it, and in other words, what are its consequences and results; For example, increasing prosperity.
+In various research studies, factors affecting the formation of moral courage and its consequences have been mentioned in scattered ways.
+Considering the importance of this issue and the important role that it has in organizations, in this article, an attempt is made to conceptualize moral courage and identify and categorize its antecedents and consequences through a systematic and comprehensive review of previous research.
+So, achieving a comprehensive model about the Concept, antecedents, and consequences of moral courage with a meta-analysis method as a model for other research is the article's value.

 Keywords